When Ade and I first started travelling, the internet was still a fairly new concept and travel apps weren’t even on the horizon.

 With GPSmycity you can download basic articles for free or for a small fee you can download the full version, which includes GPS coordinates to make navigating new cities even easier.
 (Note: we get a small percentage of download costs if you choose the full version of one of our stories.)

-There are more than 1000 cities worldwide listed on the GPSmycity app, and it’s constantly being updated by contributors, from around the world.
+There are more than 1000 cities worldwide listed on the GPSmycity app, and it’s constantly being updated by contributors, from around the world, so you’re sure to find something of interest.

 I’ve literally looked up the app while I’ve been standing in front of a money changer, just to be sure I’m not getting ripped off.